 As a general principle, the strength of chambers is maintained and improved by taking on new tenants who have successfully completed twelve months pupillage in chambers.
 We are committed to selecting pupils of outstanding ability and potential who will make a positive contribution to the future development of chambers.
 Accordingly, whilst no guarantee whatsoever can be given that a tenancy will follow pupillage, our policy is to select carefully, from the many applications we receive each year, those who we believe can become successful practitioners in chambers in due course.
 The history of chambers shows that most pupils have been offered tenancies on completion of their pupillage.

-Any vacancies will appear on the Bar Council's pupillage gateway system online, in accordance with their timetable.
+Chambers is recruiting for two pupils to commence in September 2022 to our Crime and Business & Property Groups.
+Applications are being accepted through the Pupillage Gateway.
 Applications will not be accepted outside of the gateway system.
 Chambers offers pupillage awards at £30,000.00. £10,000.00 of this award will be paid to pupils within their first six.
 The remainder of the award will be paid in guaranteed earnings to pupils within their second six.